pyranges/pyranges/README.md

 PyRanges is in a beta state.
 We are extremely responsive to bug-reports, so if you have problems or come across unexpected behavior, please create an issue.

+## Asking for help

+Feel free to ask questions of the type "how do I do X? with pyranges"? on public forums like Stack Overflow, Bioinformatics Stack Exchange or Biostars.
+You can use endrebak85#gmail.com to point me to the question(s).

 ## Quick example

 ```python